 III.
 Proposed Negotiating Procedures

 A. Key Issues for Negotiation

-The following issues and concerns will underlie the work of the Negotiated Rulemaking Committee for walk-in coolers and freezers and be limited to the items specified below:
+The following issues and concerns will underlie the work of the Negotiated Rulemaking Committee for circulator pumps and be limited to the items specified below:

-To examine the underlying issues outlined above, all parties in the negotiation will need DOE to provide data and an analytic framework complete and accurate enough to support their deliberations.
-DOE's analyses must be adequate to inform a prospective negotiation—for example, DOE published the technological and economic spreadsheets associated with the June 3, 2014 final rule along with a technical support document detailing those analyses.
-See http://www.regulations.gov/#!documentDetail;D=EERE-2008-BT-STD-0015-0131).
-DOE expects to start the Working Group's discussions with a list of analytical issues that should be considered for revision based on the June 2014 analysis for the six equipment classes of refrigeration walk-in cooler and freezer refrigeration systems subject to the negotiations and encourages interested parties to submit any new data to be considered to the Working Group.
+To examine the underlying issues outlined above, all parties in the negotiation will need DOE to provide Start Printed Page 5660data and an analytic framework complete and accurate enough to support their deliberations.
+DOE expects to start the Working Group's discussions with a list of analytical issues and data requests that should be considered for the negotiations and encourages interested parties to submit any data to be considered to the Working Group.